 As far as unaged (no wood was harmed in the making of this rum), pot still, Jamaican rums go, Rum-Bar Silver is definitely one of the best value for money rums available on the market.

-Made at the Worthy Park Estate, this rum packs a flavoursome punch and it can sometimes be a bit too in a Daiquiri even at just 40% ABV.
+Made at the Worthy Park Estate, this rum packs a flavoursome punch and it can sometimes be a bit too much in a Daiquiri even at just 40% ABV.
 A recommendation would be to use it in combination with a lighter (maybe Puerto Rican or Cuban) component and it can make an amazingly balanced drink, although I prefer to fully enjoy its funky profile.
 Can also be a great substitute for Wray & Nephew for anyone that still want the flavour kick without the overproof factor.

 Rum tasting notes: banana, grapefruit zest, glue, camomile tea, biscuits, pineapple and violet liqueur.